Sharon-Chebet/DS_Project_Phase_1/README.md

 Objectives

-*  What genres and themes dominate the top ten highest grossing films?

-* Which studio has the highest total gross and what are their key strategies
+* Which studio has the highest total gross

 * Which release date or periods yield the highest returns?

 * How does production budget correlate with worldwide gross revenue?

+* How does foreign gross correlates with domestic gross.

 Key Findings